What Is a Change Order?

 Importance in Construction Projects

 Change orders are indispensable in construction due to the dynamic nature of projects.
-They help manage unexpected site conditions, design changes, or client requests, ensuring that projects remain on track while maintaining legal and financial clarity for all stakeholders.
+They help manage unexpected site conditions, design changes, client requests, or the discovery of a latent defect that was not visible during initial inspections, ensuring that projects remain on track while maintaining legal and financial clarity for all stakeholders.
+Syncing approved change orders with payroll systems like ADP Workforce Now helps ensure labor cost updates reflect accurate job costing and time tracking.

 References